 Report all stolen green cards to the police.
 Green cards are a hot item, and there is always a possibility that yours will be stolen and sold.
 If this happens to you, be sure to file a police report.
 You may not get your card back, but when you apply for a replacement card, the report will help convince USCIS that you didn’t sell your own card.

-Applying for a new or replacement green card is done using Form I-90, issued by U.S. Citizenship and Immigration Services.
+To obtain a new or replacement green card, the application is made using Form I-90, issued by U.S. Citizenship and Immigration Services.
 The form is available at your local USCIS office, by mail from 800-870-3676, or on the I-90 page of the USCIS website.
-You can also submit this form electronically, or through the USCIS website -- though you will still have to mail in the supporting documentation, as follows:
+You can also submit this form electronically, or through the USCIS website--though you will still have to mail in the supporting documentation, which are as follows:

-You will most likely need to pay a fee for this application, which was $450 in early 2013 (but always check the USCIS website for the latest fees).
+You will most likely need to pay a fee for this application, which was $450 in late 2016 (but always check the Forms page of the USCIS website for the latest fees).
 That amount includes an $85 fee for biometrics (fingerprinting, photographing, and the electronic capture of your signature).
 But if the error causing your need for a new card was made by USCIS, you do NOT need to pay any part of this fee.

 Form I-90 comes with a fairly complete set of instructions, and you can read more on the I-90 page of the USCIS website.